maidsafe/sn_browser/README.md

     yarn
     ```

-    If you're actively developing, you can run `NODE_ENV=dev yarn` instead in order to get the `safe_client` libraries which use the `MockVault` file rather than connecting to the SAFE Network.
+    If you're actively developing, you can run `yarn mock` instead of `yarn` in order to get the `safe_client` libraries which use the `MockVault` file rather than connecting to the SAFE Network.

     ###### Windows-specific notes:
     - `yarn` will attempt to use multiple processes to speed up installation, which will cause errors on Windows.
-So, before running `yarn`, run `yarn config set child-concurrency 1`.
+So, before running `yarn` or `yarn mock`, run `yarn config set child-concurrency 1`.
-    - You'll notice that you can't run `NODE_ENV=dev yarn` in command prompt or PowerShell.
-Instead, before running `yarn`, run `$env:NODE_ENV = "dev"` in PowerShell or `set NODE_ENV=dev` in command prompt.
-Both of which will only last as variables for the duration of that shell session.

 4. Build the SAFE Browser and open it: